-A student was on track to graduate prior to March 25, 2020, if (1) the credits the student earned prior to March 25, 2020, and (2) the credits the student would have earned for the courses in which the student was enrolled on March 25, 2020, taken together, satisfy the course and credit requirements for an Oklahoma diploma with the appropriate designation.
+A student was on track to graduate prior to March 25, 2020, if (1) the credits the student earned prior to March 25, 2020 and (2) the credits the student would have earned for the courses in which the student was enrolled on March 25, 2020, taken together, satisfy the course and credit requirements for an Oklahoma diploma with the appropriate designation.
 On track would include students who would have earned the diploma by September 30, 2020.
 See the table below for possible local authority actions based on student on-track status.
-This is not a complete list of options for districts.
+This is not a finite list of options for districts.
 The local education agency has control over grading and awarding of credits so options may differ from district to district.
 It is likely in your Class of 2020, you have students who are in the following categories regarding graduation credits:

-STUDENT STATUS LOCAL OPTIONS MAY INCLUDE Students who currently have attained the district graduation requirements, which include the state-required credits.
+Student Status Local Options May Include Students who currently have attained the district graduation requirements, which include the state-required credits.
 Local school keeps student on pathway to graduation and posts appropriate graduation date and exit code for student at end of school year.
 Students who have completed the state-required graduation credits but have not completed all the district requirements.
 Local school boards may decide to modify district policy to grant a high school diploma.
 Local school boards could determine that coursework currently completed is sufficient to award credit for the district-required graduation credits.
 As part of a Distance Learning Plan, districts could provide additional learning opportunities that students could complete in an alternate learning environment to meet district requirements/credits for graduation.
 Students who have not met the minimum state-required graduation credits but were on track to meet those requirements through current coursework prior to entering an alternate learning environment.
 Local school boards could determine coursework currently completed is sufficient to award credit for the state-required graduation credits.
 As part of a Distance Learning Plan, districts may provide additional learning opportunities for students to complete in an alternate learning environment to meet state-required graduation credits.
+Students who are further behind in meeting high school graduation requirements and who would not have been able to meet the state graduation requirements with the normal coursework currently taken prior to the end of the 2019-20 school year.
+As part of a Distance Learning Plan, districts could provide targeted educational opportunities for these students and consider extended-year or summer educational opportunities to complete coursework.
+In the event completion cannot be obtained through summer, school staff should meet with student and family to discuss plans to re-enroll as a 5th-year senior.